 I teach people, not dogs.

 I work on teaching ordinary people with ordinary dogs to have fun together, enjoying a relationship based on clear rules, boundaries and respect.
 I coach people in methods of encouraging good behaviour with rewards and deterring unwanted behaviour with corrections.
-But my methods never cause pain, harm or distress.
+I believe in A black vs white approach to training with the dog learning through consequences for its actions using rewards and corrections.
+But my corrections never cause pain, harm or distress.
+If you don’t believe in correcting your dog as a means of teaching it right from wrong, then I am not the trainer for you.

 WHO AM I?